General James A. Van Fleet State Trail

 Also designated as a National Recreation Trail®, the Van Fleet State Trail runs through the Green Swamp, the headwaters for some of Florida's most popular paddling destinations including the Withlacoochee, Hillsborough and Peace rivers.

 Landscapes include the river swamp, bottomland forest, pine flatwoods, former citrus lands and cattle ranches.
 With only one curve in its 29.2 miles, you can choose to go slow and view the wildlife or enjoy it at a brisk pace.
 An equestrian trail parallels the length of the paved path.
 The trail has excellent wildlife viewing opportunities, especially between Green Pond Road and Bay Lake Road.

 Hunting is allowed in the Green Swamp and Richloam wildlife management areas, found on the western side of the northern half of the trail.
 The trail remains open during hunting seasons.

-The trail is 29.2 miles long and has a paved surface 8 feet in width.
+The trail is 29.2 miles long and has a paved surface eight feet wide.

 History of a Railroad and a War Hero

 Allen David Broussard Catfish Creek Preserve State Park